Bipolar and Cyclothymic Disorder: Early Intervention, Medication, and Long-Term Treatment Approaches

 • Where to find professional support for cyclothymic disorder

-Woman sitting with her head in her hands due to cyclothymic disorder in adults
+Woman sitting with her head in her hands due to bipolar and cyclothymic disorder in adults

 What Is Cyclothymic Disorder in Adults?